 What is Community Supported Agriculture (CSA)?

-A CSA is a progressive model that allows the community to actively participate in and support local agriculture by buying local, seasonal, organically grown food directly from the farm.
-The CSA movement started in the US in 1985, founded after the Japanese model from the 1960 called Teikei “Food with a farmers face on it.”
-Families have the unique experience of becoming a member at the beginning of the season and in return receiving a box of freshly picked vegetables on a weekly basis.
+The CSA movement started in the US in 1985, founded after the Japanese model from the 1960’s called Teikei “Food with a farmers face on it.”
+This progressive model allows the community to actively participate in and support local agriculture by buying local, seasonal, food grown naturally without the use of herbicides and pesticides directly from the farm.
+Families or individuals become members at the beginning of the season and in return receive a box of freshly picked vegetables on a weekly basis.